Computing finite index congruences of finitely presented semigroups and monoids: Algorithm 2: principal congruences and joins

 For the remainder of the paper, we suppose that $U$ is a monoid, $M$ is a submonoid of $U$, and $N$ is a submonoid of $M$.
 We also denote the identity element of any of these 3 monoids by $1$.
 Recall that $M$ is \defn{regular} if for every $x\in M$ there exists some $x'\in M$ such that $xx'x = x$.

 In the case that $U$ is regular, in~\cite{East2019aa}, it was shown, roughly speaking, how to utilise the Green's structure of $U$ to determine the Green's structure of $M$.
 The idea being that the structure of $U$ is ``known'', in some sense.
-The prototypical example is when $M$ is the full transformation monoid $T_n$ (see \cite{Linton1998aa}), consisting of all transformations on the set $\{0, \ldots, n - 1\}$ for some $n$.
-In this case, the Green's structure of $U$ is known, and can be used to compute the Green's structure of any submonoid of $U$.
+The prototypical example is when $M$ is the full transformation monoid $T_n$ (see~\cite{Linton1998aa}), consisting of all transformations on the set $\{0, \ldots, n - 1\}$ for some $n$.
+In this case, the Green's structure of $U$ is known and can be used to compute the Green's structure of any submonoid of $U$.
 In this part of the paper, we will show that certain results from~\cite{East2019aa} hold in greater generality, for the so-called, relative Green's relations.

 We say that $x, y\in M$ are $\mathscr{L} ^ {M, N}$-related if the sets $Nx = \set{nx}{n\in N}$ and $Ny$ coincide; and we refer to $\mathscr{L} ^ {M, N}$ as the \defn{relative Green's $\mathscr{L} ^ {M, N}$-relation on $M$}.
 The \defn{relative Green's $\mathscr{R} ^ {M, N}$-relation} on $M$ is defined dually.
 We say that $x, y\in M$ are $\mathscr{J} ^ {M, N}$-related if the sets $NxN = \set{nxn}{n\in N}$ and $NyN$ coincide; and we refer to $\mathscr{J} ^ {M, N}$ as the \defn{relative Green's $\mathscr{J} ^ {M, N}$-relation on $M$}.
 When $N = M$, we recover the classical definition of Green's relations, which are ubiquitous in the study of semigroups and monoids.
 For further information about Green's relations see~\cite{Howie1995aa}.
-Relative Green's relations were first introduced in~\cite{Wallace1962aa,Wallace1963aa} and further studied in \cite{Cain2012aa, Gray2008aa}.
+Relative Green's relations were first introduced in~\cite{Wallace1962aa,Wallace1963aa} and further studied in~\cite{Cain2012aa, Gray2008aa}.
 It is routine to show that each of $\mathscr{L} ^ {M, N}$, $\mathscr{R} ^ {M, N}$, and $\mathscr{J} ^ {M, N}$ is an equivalence relation on $M$; and that $\mathscr{L} ^ {M, N}$ is a right congruence, and $\mathscr{R} ^ {M, N}$ a left congruence.
 We denote the $\mathscr{L} ^ {M, N}$-, $\mathscr{R} ^ {M, N}$-, or $\mathscr{J} ^ {M, N}$-class of an element $x\in M$ by $L_x^{M, N}$, $R_x^{M, N}$ and $J_x^{M, N}$, respectively.

-It may be reasonably to ask, at this point, what any of this has to do with determining the principal congruences of a monoid?
+It may be reasonable to ask, at this point, what any of this has to do with determining the principal congruences of a monoid?
 This is addressed in the next proposition.